 Development assistance programmes

 Development assistance is the first and largest funding stream of our International Development Fund (IDF), and funds our Malawi, Rwanda, Zambia and Pakistan Development Programmes, as well as our Small Grants Programme.
-These programmes fund projects in Malawi, Zambia and Rwanda, and support scholarships in Pakistan.

 We allocate funding to projects being run by a range of Scotland-based organisations, including registered charities, universities, local authorities, NHS Boards, private sector companies (acting on a not-for-profit basis) and social enterprises, with an emphasis on respectful partnership with organisations in our partner countries.

 The majority of our development assistance spend is allocated through open and transparent funding rounds.
 We also fund Scottish networking organisations annually under the development assistance funding stream on a non-competitive basis, and occasionally provide match funding for projects in our sub-Saharan partner countries as funds allow.